ICanBoogie/ActiveRecord/README.md

 ### Defining the charset and collate to use

-The `ConnectionOptions::CHARSET_AND_COLLATE` option specify the charset and the collate of the connection in a single string e.g. "utf8/general_ci" for the "utf8" charset and the "utf8_general_ci" collate.
+`ConnectionAttributes::$charset_and_collate` specifies the charset and collate of the connection in a single string e.g. "utf8/general_ci" for the "utf8" charset and the "utf8_general_ci" collate.

 The `{charset}` and `{collate}` placeholders are replaced in queries: